 Yes, we did: for the 2014/15, 2015/16 and 2016/17 school years.

-So why aren't you coaching this year?
+So why aren't you active this year?

-We have some personal commitments this school year that do not allow us to dedicate the amount of time required to deliver a sufficiently high-quality coaching program.
+We have some personal commitments this school year that do not allow us to dedicate the amount of time required to deliver a sufficiently high-quality program.

-Will you resume coaching next year?
+Will you resume coaching and/or Olympiads administration next year?

 We will review our bandwidth next year and decide.
-We are keen to resume coaching if our personal commitments change.
+We are keen to resume if our personal commitments change.

 What is the Olympiad contest format?